julionm/rust-studies/README.md

 - the *never type* operator (`!`), represents a non-value, in other words when Rust's compiler starts to look for types, it ignores the *never type*'s, just like in `match` arms, one could be an `i32` and the other a `continue`, that has the *never type*
 - `fn` is a function pointer, it implements all the closure's traits: `Fn`, `FnMut` and `FnOnce`, so whenever a code is expecting a closure, you can pass a function pointer `fn`
 - `Fn` is a trait that represents a closure, otherwise `fn` is a type representing a function
+- `derive` generates an implementation of various traits for a struct

 ---